Welcome Home.

 I am passionate about the democratization of mental health, and the intersection of neurodiversity and creative practice.
 I try to speak honestly about how meditation has – and hasn’t – helped with my own mental health challenges, from ADHD to bipolar disorder to various flavors of moody agonizing.

+I’m the co-author, with Dan Harris, of the best-selling Meditation for Fidgety Skeptics, and the cohost, with Tasha Schumann, of The Mind Bod Adventure Pod.
 I’ve taught meditation to distractible teens, suspicious journalists, virtuoso pop stars, burned-out doctors, formerly incarcerated youth, and every conceivable demographic of freethinker, including squirmy six-year old kids.
 I try to do this in a way that’s rigorous and clear and adventurous.

 What's your deal as a meditation teacher?

 Neurodivergent people often talk about their “special interests.”
 My special interest is consciousness.
-Twenty years ago I published a book about neuroscience and subjective experience, and I am still endlessly obsessed with learning everything about the mind.
-I use my ADHD-powered curiosity and my bipolar-powered creativity to make meditations about all of this.
-I never get bored of making and guiding meditations, because there’s always more to learn, and there’s always some cool way to customize an insight or a technique to suit someone’s unique real life situation (Dan Harris calls me “The Meditation MacGyver”).
+Twenty years ago I published a book about neuroscience and subjective experience, and I am still obsessed with learning everything about the mind.
+I never get bored of making and guiding meditations, because there’s always more to learn, and there’s always some fascinating way to customize an insight or a technique to suit someone’s unique situation (Dan Harris calls me “The Meditation MacGyver”).

 What type of meditation do you teach?

 My biggest influence is an 80-year old Buddhist teacher named Shinzen Young.
 Shinzen argues that certain basic attentional skills underlie mindfulness (concentration, clarity and equanimity), and that these skills live at the headwaters of mental, emotional and spiritual health.
-I agree, so that’s where I start.
-I create and borrow and remix and guide many kinds of meditation techniques, and enjoy the challenge of adapting them to different situations and contexts.
+I agree, and that’s where I start.
+I create and borrow and remix and guide many kinds of meditation techniques, and enjoy the challenge of adapting them to different people and contexts.
 And … I always come back to the skills.

 Why does all this matter?